CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0304-Using Group Policy Analytics to validate GPO support in Intune.md

 9. Close Server Manager.

 ### Task 2: Analyze the Windows Client GPO using Group Policy Analytics

+In this task you will import the exported GPO into Group Policy Analytics and review which settings are supported for migration to Intune.

 1. On **SEA-SVR1**, on the taskbar, select **Microsoft Edge**.